Medicine as a Journey:

 For introductory material related to the process of self-development:

 Read a classic piece, Overcoming Nervousness, by Rudolf Steiner.
-Excerpted from: Steiner, Rudolf.
-Anthroposophy in Everyday Life.
+Can be found, along with three other key lectures, in Anthroposophy in Everyday Life.
 Steinerbooks, 1995.

 Suggestions for more in-depth reading:

 In Chapter 1 of this foundational volume, the founders of Anthroposophic Medicine outline a path for the renewal of science and knowledge: Steiner, Rudolf and Wegman, Ita.
 Fundamentals of Therapy.
 Mercury Press, bilingual edition, newly translated by C. van Tellingen.
 Also available as Extending Practical Medicine.
 Rudolf Steiner Press, AR Meuss, translator.

 Overview of the meditative life guided by the world’s great teachers, from Steiner to Goethe to the sages of Asia.

 “A glistening gem of a book.” – Jon Kabat-Zinn

 Zajonc, Arthur.
 Meditation as Contemplative Inquiry: When Knowing Becomes Love.
 Lindesfarne Books, 2009.